pytorch/vision/docs/source/models/efficientnet.rst

 Model builders
 --------------

-The following model builders can be used to instanciate an EfficientNet model, with or without pre-trained weights.
+The following model builders can be used to instantiate an EfficientNet model, with or without pre-trained weights.
 All the model builders internally rely on the ``torchvision.models.efficientnet.EfficientNet`` base class.
 Please refer to the `source code